strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 - The client can ask about joining a room using this request.
 - The session id received from the PHP backend must be passed as `sessionid`.
-- The `roomid` can be empty to leave the room.
+- The `roomid` can be empty to leave the room the client is currently in (local or federated).
 - A session can only be connected to one room, i.e. joining a room will leave the room currently in.